jruels/modern-automation/labs/error-handling/error_handling_intro.md

 ## Run the playbook

-In Automation Platform, create a new template with the following:
+In Automation Platform, create a new job template with the following:

 * Name: **error_handling-[your initials]**
 * Inventory: **First Inventory-[your initials]**